-Register now to join us at the SNMMI 2018 Annual Meeting for this FREE, 3-hour, hands-on, case review training session.
+Join us at the SNMMI 2019 Annual Meeting for this FREE, 3-hour, hands-on, case review training session.
 Don’t miss out this great opportunity to learn how to accurately interpret the newly approved agent, Fluciclovine F18.
 Please note: registration is complimentary, but separate from your Annual Meeting registration.
 Space is limited to the first 100 registrants.